How to Use Sales Analytics Tools to Make Smarter Business Decisions

 Always avoid general goals (like fixing pipelines or boosting sales).

-Instead, set measurable, specific KPIs that can be connected to the business outcome, such as a 10 percent increase in win rates, 45 45-day to 30-day speed-up in the sales cycle, and a 90 percent increase in forecast accuracy.
+Instead, set measurable, specific KPIs tied to business outcomes, such as a 10 percent increase in win rates, a 30-day-to-45-day reduction in the sales cycle, and a 90 percent increase in forecast accuracy.

 A clear goal to make your analytics work focused.
 You are not sightseeing around with all the numbers—you are tracking the ones that are actually moving the needle.